 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coal Run Village is worth considering.

-Coal Run Village is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Coal Run Village does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Coal Run Village who are college-educated is close to the national average for all communities of 21.84%: 21.00% of the adults in Coal Run Village have a bachelor's degree or advanced degree.
+The education level of Coal Run Village citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+21.00% of adults 25 and older in Coal Run Village have a college degree.

 The per capita income in Coal Run Village in 2022 was $30,991, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $123,964 for a family of four.
 However, Coal Run Village contains both very wealthy and poor people as well.